 The climate of Isfahan is moderate and dry, which has led to a low amount of rainfall and snow.
 Six of its’ historical monuments have been recorded as historical heritage in UNESCO.
 It is considered as a popular tourist destination and a major cultural and economic center of Iran.
 The magnificence of Isfahan’s historical monument attracts the viewer so much that even for a citizen who has lived with these fantastic works for many years; its’s still surprising and mysterious.

 With its old history and numerous monuments, Isfahan is an exemplary city in the world.
-The historical monuments of Isfahan comprise a collection of the finest examples of the various styles of Persian architecture developed throughout a period of thousand years and more.
+The historical monuments comprise a collection of the finest examples of various styles of Persian architecture developed throughout a period of thousand years and more.
 The quality and quantity of these works of art are great and they are masterpieces of the post-Islamic Iranian architecture.
-Among the historical attractions of Isfahan various types of domes, tile works, plaster works, frescoes wall paintings and calligraphist can be named.
-These works reveal the religious beliefs of their creators and fascinate the visitors so greatly that they feel as though they have been taken back to the ages of the artists and find themselves in a world replete with light and elegance
+Among the historical attractions, various types of domes, tile works, plaster works, frescos wall paintings and calligraphies can be named.
+They reveal the religious beliefs of their creators, fascinate the visitors so greatly that they feel as though they have been taken back to the ages of the artists and find themselves in a world replete with light and elegance.